destinyae/XR-Publisher-API/README.md

 The system implements caching for GET requests with:
 - CDN edge caching (1-hour TTL)
 - Version-based cache keys
-- Automatic invalidation on content updates
+- Automatic invalidation of content updates
 - Auth-based cache bypassing

 Cache is automatically invalidated when: